MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/teachingtip.md

 Teaching tips are often used for informing, reminding, and teaching users about new or important features that might enhance their experience.

+### Control style and template

+You can modify the default [Style](/uwp/api/windows.ui.xaml.frameworkelement.style) and [ControlTemplate](/uwp/api/windows.ui.xaml.controls.controltemplate) to give the control a unique appearance.
+For information about modifying a control's style and template, see [XAML styles](/windows/apps/design/style/xaml-styles).
+XAML also includes resources that you can use to modify the colors of a control in different visual states without modifying the control template.
+Modifying these resources is preferred to setting properties such as [Background](/uwp/api/windows.ui.xaml.controls.control.background) and [Foreground](/uwp/api/windows.ui.xaml.controls.control.foreground).
+For more info, see the [Light-weight styling](/windows/apps/design/style/xaml-styles#lightweight-styling) section of the [XAML styles](/windows/apps/design/style/xaml-styles) article.

+The resources for this control are listed in the [ThemeDictionaries](/windows/apps/design/style/xaml-theme-resources) section of the [TeachingTip_rs2_themeresources.xaml](https://github.com/microsoft/microsoft-ui-xaml/blob/main/dev/TeachingTip/TeachingTip_rs2_themeresources.xaml) file on GitHub.
+The `ResourceKey` value for each `StaticResource` references a brush and color in the [Common_themeresources_any.xaml](https://github.com/microsoft/microsoft-ui-xaml/blob/main/dev/CommonStyles/Common_themeresources_any.xaml) file.

 ## -see-also

 [TeachingTipClosedEventArgs](teachingtipclosedeventargs.md), [TeachingTipCloseReason](teachingtipclosereason.md), [TeachingTipClosingEventArgs](teachingtipclosingeventargs.md), [TeachingTipHeroContentPlacementMode](teachingtipherocontentplacementmode.md), [TeachingTipPlacementMode](teachingtipplacementmode.md), [TeachingTipTailVisibility](teachingtiptailvisibility.md), [TeachingTipTemplateSettings](teachingtiptemplatesettings.md), [Teaching tip overview](/windows/apps/design/controls/dialogs-and-flyouts/teaching-tip)